HG6209-ntu/HG6209-ntu.github.io/src/week7.md

 For the review, please see the [midterm review](midterm-review.html).

-The midterm quiz consists of an in-class project that will apply all you have learned in the first half of this course.
+The midterm quiz consists of an in-class project that will apply what you have learned in the first half of this course.
 After the lecture you will be provided an individual link to your quiz repository, which contains instructions on completing the quiz.
 You will have 1.5 to 2 hours to complete the quiz by